renovate-bot/GoogleCloudPlatform-_-gcc-conversational_ai_analytics/infra-as-code/modules/ingest-pipeline/README.md

 7. After CCAI analysis is complete, the `cf-feedback-generator` function is triggered.

 8.  `cf-feedback-generator` generates feedback on the conversation using another Gemini model and writes it to BigQuery.

-9. Meanwhile, the `export-to-bq-incremental` function runs every 15 minutes to export the latest CCAI Insights data to BigQuery.

 ## Error Handling